Large deviations of convex hulls of planar random walks and Brownian motions: Abstract

 \section{Abstract}

+We prove large deviations principles (LDPs) for the perimeter and the area of the convex hull of a planar random walk with finite Laplace transform of its increments.

-We give logarithmic asymptotic bounds for large deviations probabilities for perimeter of the convex hull of a planar random walk.
-These bounds are sharp for a wide class of distributions of increments that includes Gaussian distributions and shifted or linearly transformed rotationally invariant distributions.
-For such random walks, large deviations of the perimeter are attained by the trajectories that asymptotically align into line segments.
-These results on the perimeter are easily extended to mean width of convex hulls of random walks in higher dimensions.
-Our method also allows to find the logarithmic asymptotics of large deviations probabilities for area of the convex hull of planar random walks with rotationally invariant distributions of increments.
+We give explicit upper and lower bounds for the rate function of the perimeter in terms of the rate function of the increments.
+These bounds coincide and thus give the rate function for a wide class of distributions which includes the Gaussians and the rotationally invariant ones.
+For random walks with such increments, large deviations of the perimeter are attained by the trajectories that asymptotically align into line segments.
+However, line segments may not be optimal in general.

+Furthermore, we find explicitly the rate function of the area of the convex hull for random walks with rotationally invariant distribution of increments.
+For such walks, which necessarily have zero mean, large deviations of the area are attained by the trajectories that asymptotically align into half-circles.
+For random walks with non-zero mean increments, we find the rate function of the area for Gaussian walks with drift.
+Here the optimal limit shapes are elliptic arcs if the covariance matrix of increments is non-degenerate and parabolic arcs if otherwise.

+The above results on convex hulls of Gaussian random walks remain valid for convex hulls of planar Brownian motions of all possible parameters.
+Moreover, we extend the LDPs for the perimeter and the area of convex hulls to general L\'evy processes with finite Laplace transform.